CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, comprehensive skill description that clearly articulates capabilities and provides explicit trigger conditions.
-The main weakness is its breadth—covering so many backend domains (APIs, databases, DevOps, security, authentication) that it could conflict with more specialized skills in any of these individual areas.
+This is a strong, comprehensive description that clearly articulates backend development capabilities with specific technologies and explicit trigger conditions.
+The main weakness is its breadth—covering everything from databases to DevOps to security—which could cause conflicts with more specialized skills in a large skill library.
+The description uses proper third-person voice throughout.

 DimensionReasoningScore